cagross/react-specials/README.md

 ### Use the browse component

-From your command line navigate to the project's root directory and execute:
+1. Start the web server listening on port 5555.
+To do that, from your command line navigate to the project's root directory and execute:

 `npm start`

+That should complete without issue, with output reading: `Server running on port 5555`.

-After, your default browser should automatically open and display the app's browse component.
+2. Open your browser to `http://localhost:5555` and it should display the app's browse component.
 You should see something similar to the screenshot depicted in at the very top of this README ([link here](#header)).

 On the screen, all of the items from the deli/meat department should be listed, along with their details, price, and if possible, their unit price.

 To filter by different meat types (beef, chicken, or pork), use the radio buttons at the top of the page.

-_Note: For now, the Browser Component is best viewed on desktop devices.
+_Note: For now, the browse component is best viewed on desktop devices.
 The layout is quite broken at tablet/mobile screen widths._

 ### Use the notify component

-1. Create a user: To create a user, from your command line navigate to the project's root directory and execute:
+1. Create a user: To create a user, first start the web server listening on port 5555 (if it is not already doing so).
+To do that,from your command line navigate to the project's root directory and execute:

 `npm start`

+That should complete without issue, with output reading: `Server running on port 5555.`

-After, your default browser should automatically open and display the app's browse component.
-In your browser, navigate to: localhost:5555/register.
+2. In your browser, navigate to: `http://localhost:5555/register`.
 Complete and submit the registration form on the page.

-2. From your command line navigate to the project's root directory and execute:
+3. From your command line navigate to the project's root directory and execute:

 `node client/notification_system/notification_system.js`

+That should complete without error.
 After, one email should be sent to your user's email address, listing which items from this week's specials meet the user's criteria (i.e. meat type and threshold price).

 For example, let's say you created a user with with the following data: